Is the Samsung Frame TV Worth It? Maybe Not.

 Samsung Frame TV Review by Kaleidoscope Living- picture frame tv above fireplace

-What I love about our Frame TV
+What I love about our Frame TVs

 There are several unique features that are unique to the Samsung Frame TV, many of which I didn't even know about until after we hung it on our wall and started using it.
 First of all, the no-gap wall mount that comes with the TV is AWESOME.
 It mounts your TV directly onto the wall, exactly like a piece of art.
 Typical TV mounts leave several inches of space behind them.